 This seems like a bizarre state of affairs, doesn’t it?
 California has gotten too good at producing solar power.
 How can our state figure out a way to actually use all the solar power it produces?

 How to Keep Solar Power in Los Angeles

 One answer is for California to slow down the pace of or entirely stop greenlighting new natural gas plants in the state.
 Surprisingly, until relatively recently, state regulators have been giving the thumbs up for new natural gas projects.
 Some utility officials claim that new plants are needed to stabilize the grid, especially at night or during cloudy days when solar power isn’t available.
 However, the state is home to plenty of existing natural gas plants, and many activists believe new ones aren’t needed.
 Instead, they want California to focus on finding better ways to harness solar energy.

 That has everything to do with improving the way solar energy is stored.
 Reliable and efficient solar energy storage would allow California to keep all the excess solar power it produces on sunny days (or at least much more than it currently does) and feed that energy back into the electrical grid at night or during cloudy days.

 Fortunately, solar storage technology continues to improve at a rapid pace.
-For example, solar panel batteries are getting better and cheaper each year.
-(Read our full review of the Tesla Powerwall.)
+For example, solar panel batteries like Tesla Powerwall are getting better and cheaper each year.
 Soon, effective solar storage systems may help eliminate some of the largest challenges of solar, which could, in turn, allow California to fully embrace its growing solar infrastructure without sending its solar energy out of state.

 Last year, California Senate President, Kevin De León, introduced a measure that would have required California to produce 100% of its energy using renewable resources by 2045.
 That measure was narrowly defeated, but de León vowed to bring it up again.
 If this measure is adopted, California will likely have to increase its solar production capacity even more and find an effective storage solution.